The Beauty of Love-in-a-Mist Annual Flowers Can Take Your Breath Away

 - Alleviates headaches - just try rubbing some of the oil on your forehead.

 - Helps control blood pressure - drink half a teaspoon of the oil with warm water to help keep hypertension under control.

-- Gets rid of skin problems, like acne and other blemishes - mix a cup of sweet lime juice with about a half a teaspooon of the oil and apply to your face morning and night.
+- Gets rid of skin problems, like acne and other blemishes - mix a cup of sweet lime juice with about a half a teaspoon of the oil and apply to your face morning and night.

 - Boosts your memory - mixing the oil with a tiny bit of honey has been known to boost your memory.
 Try about 8-10 drops of the oil with about a teaspoon of honey each day and that should do it.

 - Helps with breathing problems and asthma - Mix some of the ground seeds (I would just use a coffee grinder) with some honey and put it in warm water to drink.
-It will help with breathing problems, but is not a quick fix.
+It will help with breathing problems but is not a quick fix.
 You will need to do it every day for a month or more, avoiding cold drinks and cold food during that time.
-This oil also contains approximately one-half to one-and-a-half percent volatile oils - nigellone and thymochinone - responsible for the anti-histamine, broncho-dilating effect.
+This oil also contains approximately one-half to one-and-a-half percent volatile oils - nigellone and thymoquinone - responsible for the anti-histamine, broncho-dilating effect.

 - Strengthens your immune system - Because the oil contains over a hundred different components like trace elements, vitamins and enzymes; and omega 6 and omega 3, which are necessary for the formation of Prostaglandin E1, it can strengthen your immune system.
 Prostaglandin E1 balances the immune system and gives it the power to fight infections and allergies.

 - Helps to manage diabetes - If you have diabetes, take a half a teaspoon of the oil in a cup of black tea every morning to help manage your disease.

 - Assists with weight loss - You simply need to add a pinch of ground kalonji seeds to a mix of warm water, honey, and lemon.